ttyS0e/kong-helm-openshift-parent/README.md

 # Install the Chart

 > :warning: When installing on OpenShift or OKD, you **must disable custom resource definitions globally**.
-To do this, during an installation you just need to add the follow command arguments: `sh --skip-crds --set ingressController.installCRDs=false`
+To do this, during an installation you just need to add the follow command arguments: `--skip-crds --set ingressController.installCRDs=false`

 **1. Login to OpenShift as a cluster administrator, or other privileged user:**
 ```sh